StudentOfJS/portfolio/server/README.md

-## Example Hacker News Server
+# Portfolio Server
-The server is responsible for communication with the [Hacker News API](https://github.com/HackerNews/API)
+The server is responsible for the CV info

 ### Running
 ```bash